Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 ## 🚀 Key Highlights

 - Developed an end-to-end **Bad Debt Prediction system** for BNPL lending to identify high-risk borrowers
-- Achieved **60% recall** in detecting high-risk borrowers, enabling early identification of defaulters and demonstrating a potential **~60% reduction** in bad-debt exposure through simulation-based credit risk decision optimization.”
+- Achieved 60% recall in detecting high-risk borrowers, enabling early identification of defaulters and demonstrating a potential ~60% reduction in bad-debt exposure through simulation-based credit risk decision optimization.
 - Enabled risk-based lending decisions by identifying high-risk applicants for rejection or stricter terms,fast-tracking low-risk customers
 - Applied WoE-IV feature engineering and SMOTE-Tomek resampling to improve interpretability and detection of high-risk customers
 - Selected **Random Forest** for its robustness and optimal balance between recall, precision, and generalisation